KumalHewagamage/EMG-Decoder/README.md

 EEG or EMG signals are processed to extract relevant neural impulses.

 ### 2. ML Decoding:
-Trained ML models decode neural impulses into rough sentences.
+Trained ML models decode neural impulses into control signals, which can be used to control keyboard splitting system.

 ### 3. LLM Refinement:
 Language models refine rough sentences for precise communication.